AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 ## Overview

 Data that is arranged in columns or rows on a worksheet can be plotted in an area chart.
-Area charts emphasize the magnitude of change over time, and can be used to draw attention to the total value across a trend.
+Area charts emphasize the magnitude of change over time and can be used to draw attention to the total value across a trend.
 For example, data that represents profit over time can be plotted in an area chart to emphasize the total profit.

+(???) Предлагаю добавить:

+In this article you can learn about the types of area charts available in AnyChart and find out to configure their visual settings and such elements as axes, labels, tooltips, markers.

 ## Chart